 Similarly, Ollie Higgins filed a lawsuit against Webbank in the Western District of Kentucky in 2020, complaining of the same thing as Ms. Haugton.
 Namely that Webbank continued to report a debt that was discharged in his bankruptcy as open and late.

 Just to be sure that these are not “one-offs” Rick Moreno also filed a lawsuit against Webbank in 2020 in the Central District of California, complaining that it was reporting a debt as past due that was included in bankruptcy.

 Webbank had notice of all three of these victims’ bankruptcies.
 Webbank was also notified by all of these people that it was not reporting its tradeline correctly.
 Even when notified of the bankruptcy and incorrect reporting, Webbank continued to improperly report these people with open debts that were late instead of reporting them as discharged in bankruptcy.

 How this Prevents People Who Have Received Bankruptcy Discharges from Getting Their Fresh Financial Start.

 An account that is reported as late damages a credit score, greatly.
 If the debt has been included and discharged in bankruptcy, it has a lesser effect on the credit score.
-Moreover, the overall impression of a late account is far different to a potential lender than the impression of a debt that has been discharged in bankruptcy.
+Moreover, the overall impression of a late account is far different to a potential lender than the impression of a debt.
+Specifically, a debt that has been discharged in bankruptcy.
 A late debt shows irresponsibility.
 A discharged debt shows that the consumer addressed the debt and others, even if through bankruptcy.